 Wine: For every cup of water, mix in 2 teaspoons of lemon juice.

 Butter: Applesauce or pureed avocado for recipes for baked goods (the final result will be slightly denser, but still delicious).
-If using for pan-frying, use olive oil or another fat.
+If pan-frying, use olive oil or another fat.

 Buttermilk: For baking, mix whole milk with a splash of lemon juice or white vinegar.

 Cream: For giving soups a creamy texture, boil sweet onions or cook white beans until completely tender, then puree until completely smooth.